ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 guidelines <https://docs.docker.com/compose/install/>`_.
-Alternatively, Docker Compose can be installed inside a virtualenv, which would be entirely separate from the virtualenv used inside the CKAN container, and would need to be activated before runningn Docker Compose commands.
+Alternatively, Docker Compose can be installed inside a virtualenv, which would be entirely separate from the virtualenv used inside the CKAN container, and would need to be activated before running Docker Compose commands.

 To verify a successful Docker Compose installation, run ``docker-compose version``.